 Be sure to get enough calcium and magnesium from your food.
 You might think that since calcium is involved in forming two types of kidney stones, you need to restrict it.
 However, calcium from food does not increase one’s risk for calcium oxalate stones because calcium in the intestines binds to oxalate from food, preventing it from entering the bloodstream and, consequently, the urinary tract.

-Broccoli, kale, and turnip greens provide good amounts of calcium and magnesium but are reasonably low in oxalate.
-While spinach, Swiss chard, and beet greens provide calcium and magnesium, they are high in oxalate and should not be regularly consumed by anyone prone to kidney stones.
-Since citrate helps to protect from kidney stones, calcium citrate is a better choice if you must have a calcium supplement.
+Since citrate helps to protect from kidney stones, calcium citrate is a better choice if you must have a calcium supplement, unless you have an iron deficiency.
 Be aware that a magnesium or potassium deficiency and high animal protein intake can reduce citrate levels.
 Greens, legumes, and whole grains provide magnesium.
 Various fruits and vegetables provide ample potassium if one is not on a diuretic.

 Watch Your Sodium!

 Reduce your sodium and salt intake.
 Excessive sodium consumption increases the risk of calcium oxalate stones and calcium phosphate stones.
 Why?
-Too much sodium increases the loss of calcium through the urine.
+Too much sodium increases urinary calcium loss.
 High calcium can combine with oxalate and phosphate in urine to form stones.
-Although we need some sodium for the nervous system to work, most of us exceed the US daily requirement of 2300 milligrams of sodium daily.
-Salt, processed foods, canned soups, luncheon meats, aged cheese, pickles, and even puddings are high in sodium.
-Could you be sure to read labels?
-Please note if you have pre-hypertension, hypertension, or diabetes, aim at a daily intake of 1500 milligrams of sodium unless otherwise directed by your physician.
+Although we need some sodium for the nervous system to work, most of us exceed the US daily requirement of 2300 milligrams of sodium.

 Careful With Your Acid Level!